 On 14th July 2020, an employee passed away.
 Some colleagues blamed their employer, saying that it was a toxic environment and they were under too much stress.

-On 20th July 2020 one of the managers was approached by an employee and accused of being responsible.
-And, a disgruntled employee started a WhatsApp group titled ‘Voicesunited199’.
+On 20th July 2020, one of the managers was approached by an employee and accused of being responsible.
+A disgruntled employee started a WhatsApp group titled ‘Voicesunited199’.
 It included a message detailing the toxic work environment and threatening a protest if certain managers were not investigated and suspended.

 It was not clear who sent the first message.
 Other colleagues joined the group, saying things like “I’m in”, “Me2” or just giving thumbs-up emojis.